How to Start a Garden (Because Homegrown Food is the Best!)

 A straw mulch helps prevent weeds and breaks down over time to enrich the soil.

-Once you start a garden, you’ll gain a new appreciation for healthy soil as it improves year after year.
+Once you start a garden, you’ll gain a new appreciation for healthy soil.
 Healthy, vibrant soil = healthy, vibrant plants with built in disease and pest resistance and more nutrition.

-Each year I add a combination of different types of organic matter, including compost, worm castings and mulch.
+Each year, I add different types of organic matter, including compost, spent bedding, and mulch.
 You can learn more about soil building in the post, “Feed Your Plants, Soil and Microbes“.
+Our Regenerative Gardening Guide can help you dive in even deeper.

 pepper seedlings